BBC Proms: Since 1990

 In 1996, a related series of eight lunchtime chamber concerts was started, taking place on Mondays during the Proms season.
 In their first year these were held in the Britten Hall of the Royal College of Music (just across Prince Consort Road from the Albert Hall).
 The following year they moved slightly further afield, to the Henry Cole Lecture Theatre at the Victoria and Albert Museum.
 In 2005, they moved further again, to the new Cadogan Hall, just off London's Sloane Square.
 These allow the Proms to include music which is not suitable for the vast spaces of the Albert Hall.

 From 1998 to 2007, the Blue Peter Prom, in partnership with long-running BBC television programme Blue Peter, was an annual fixture.
 Aimed at children and families, the Prom is informal, including audience participation, jokes, and popular classics.
-High demand for tickets – which are among the lowest priced in the season – saw this Prom be split in 2004 into two Proms with identical content.
-In 2008, the Blue Peter Prom was replaced with a Doctor Who Prom which was revived in both the 2010 and 2013 seasons.
+High demand for tickets (which are among the lowest priced in the season) saw this Prom split in 2004 into two Proms with identical content.
+In 2008, the Blue Peter Prom was replaced with a Doctor Who Prom which was revived in the 2010, 2013 and 2024 seasons.

 The 2004 season also featured the Hall's newly rebuilt pipe organ.
 It took two years to complete the task (2002–2004) and was the work of Noel Mander, Ltd., of London.
 It was the first complete restoration of the instrument since Harrison and Harrison's work in 1936.